 3. Incentivized Clicks/Leads.
 No incentivized clicks or leads will be accepted at any time.
-If Optimal Fusion determines that leads or clicks have been incentivized, this IO contract will automatically terminate, and Company will forfeit all payments due under the IO.
+If Fuze360 determines that leads or clicks have been incentivized, this IO contract will automatically terminate, and Company will forfeit all payments due under the IO.
 Company agrees and acknowledges that unless otherwise specified within the IO, all clicks delivered must be of USA IP based origin.

 a) Consider the discrepancy an under-delivery whereupon the parties shall make an effort to agree upon the conditions of a make good flight, or

 8. Privacy.
 Company agrees to comply with the Digital Advertising Alliance Self-Regulatory Principles for Online Behavioral Advertising with respect to its data collection, usage, ownership and disclosures.
 Where any content is made available to any individual in the European Union, Company will duly observe all its obligations under European data protection legislation, and any other relevant data protection and privacy laws which may arise in connection with this Agreement.
-Notwithstanding the generality of the foregoing, Company agrees to bear sole responsibility for obtaining the lawful consent of any user whose equipment is accessed or used for the storage of a cookie or similar technology for the display of Optimal Fusion’s services in accordance with this Agreement.
+Notwithstanding the generality of the foregoing, Company agrees to bear sole responsibility for obtaining the lawful consent of any user whose equipment is accessed or used for the storage of a cookie or similar technology for the display of Fuze360’s services in accordance with this Agreement.

 c) European Union End User Consent Required.
 For end users in the European Union, Company shall ensure that all Company Sites: (a) disclose clearly, and obtain active consent to, any data collection, sharing and usage that takes place on any Company Sites as a consequence of Company’s use of the Services; and (b) ensure that end users are provided with clear and comprehensive information about, and actively consent to, the storing and accessing of cookies or other information on the end users’ devices where such activity occurs in connection with a product to which this Agreement applies.